New York Giants: Final Predictions for 53-Man Roster Cuts

 The Giants signed Rhett Ellison to a sizeable contract to presumably be their blocking tight end and lead-blocking fullback.

-The problem, as I touched upon in the previous slide, is that tight ends tend to block a bit too high, something we saw in the preseason game on a couple of negative runs.
+The problem is that tight ends tend to block a bit too high, something we saw in preseason on a couple of negative runs.

-There is still a role for Ellison on the roster—he can line up in multiple spots and is probably still the best blocking tight end this team currently has.
+There is still a role for Ellison on the roster—he can line up in multiple spots and is probably still the best blocking tight end this team has.
 And yes, he can line up from the fullback spot, particularly as a decoy out of the backfield.
-However, I am not so sure he’ll be used as much as a fullback if the Giants keep a pure fullback on the roster.
+However, I am not so sure he'll be used as much as a fullback if the Giants keep a pure fullback on the roster.

-A word or two about Matt LaCosse.
-This is a player whom I’ve liked since he was a rookie, a guy who lost his first two NFL seasons to injury.
-I think had he been healthy, the Giants probably would have had themselves a nice solid player at tight end.
+Matt LaCosse is a player I've liked since he was a rookie, and a guy who lost his first two NFL seasons to injury.
+Had he been healthy, the Giants probably would have had themselves a nice solid player at tight end.
 If this team were keeping a fourth tight end, there would be little doubt in my mind he would be it.

 If the Giants go with three tight ends, as I believe they might, Evan Engram and Ellison are locks.
 I also don't see them dumping Jerrell Adams, who has had a good camp.

-While LaCosse has looked good in practices, he’s averaging 4.6 yards per reception, the lowest of the Giants tight ends.
-I think an argument can be made here that what LaCosse has shown on the practice field isn’t fully coming through on the game field, and I believe that’s going to come back to haunt him.
+While LaCosse has looked good in practices, he's averaging 4.6 yards per reception, the lowest of the Giants tight ends.

+An argument can be made here that what LaCosse has shown on the practice field isn't fully coming through on the game field, and I believe that's going to come back to haunt him.

 Wide Receivers